Root Clusters over Number fields : Inverse Problems and Applications

-\begin{theorem} Let $K$ be a number field.
+An improvement on Theorem \ref{t,r} (Similar improvement as in Theorem \ref{inverse cluster size improv}): Let $K$ be a number field.
 Let $n>2$ and $t|n$.
-Then we get arbitrarily large finite families of extensions $L/K$ inside $\bar{K}$ which are pairwise non-isomorphic over $K$ and are pairwise linearly disjoint over $K$ and each having degree $n$ with ascending index $t_K(L)=t$. \end{theorem}
+Then we get arbitrarily large finite families of extensions $L/K$ inside $\bar{K}$ which are pairwise non-isomorphic over $K$ and are pairwise linearly disjoint over $K$ and each having degree $n$ with ascending index $t_K(L)=t$.